Tags – the most underrated, helpful tool.

 Combine this with the easy access to all this information and the entire power dynamics of civilization is turned on its head.
 We could go on… With so much stuff out there, how can we sift through all the unnecessary stuff to find the stuff we need?

 An often overlooked, unsung hero that works diligently behind the scenes to help us find stuff are tags.
+SEO tags create the network for searching the internet.
+There are many ways and media tags are applied.

 What Are Tags?